Best holiday rental deals in the Cotswolds

 Larger towns, such as Bath and Gloucester, effortlessly blend urban sophistication with a distinctive rural charm.
-Choose from a selection of conveniently located cottages and holiday lettings in the Cotswolds and discover something new around each corner.
+Choose from a selection of conveniently located cottages and holiday lettings in the Cotswolds, and you'll be able to explore traditional English villages and historic market towns featuring typical stone architecture of centuries past.
+Unwind after a long day with a visit to a traditional pub, surrounded by the characteristic lush, green rolling hills.

 Getting to the Cotswolds

 Getting to your Cotswolds cottage or holiday letting is easy, thanks to an extensive road and rail network.
 Main line stations offer regular services through all larger towns.
 Local bus services operate between towns and villages, while the M4, M5 and M40 provide easy access from national motorways.
 Taxi and hire car services are readily available throughout the region, and bountiful walking and cycling routes provide the ideal opportunity to appreciate the landscape.

 What to eat in the Cotswolds

 From award-winning microbreweries and gastropubs to Michelin-starred restaurants, virtually every village or town you visit will have cafés, restaurants and pubs worthy of discovery.
 Visitors staying in self-catering Cotswolds holiday homes can also stack up on tasty supplies at one of the many local farmer’s markets.

 Spring and summer are the most popular times for booking Cotswolds holiday homes.
 Watching the sun set over rolling green hills and honey-coloured stone cottages is a marvellous sight.
 Spring temperatures vary between 9°C and 17°C, with the possibility of showers.
 Summer boasts the longest days and temperatures between 19°C and 22°C. Autumns are mild and rich in colour, though expect more unpredictable weather.
 Winters are generally crisp and clear, with Christmas markets and traditional fairs on hand to brighten the trip.